xunhuang/notes/content/posts/ssh-tunnel/ssh-tunnel.md

 Start UTM and create a new VirtualMachine via the "Gallery" tab.
 Download "Arch linux" (should take only a few seconds) and start the VM.
 Login to the VM using "root/root" as the username/password.

-For this new VM, to enable SSH to login remotely as root and create a tunnel, we need to setup some configuration.
+For this new VM, we need to enable SSH to remote login as root and create a tunnel.
 Open "/etc/ssh/sshd_config" and change/add the following:

 ```
 GatewayPorts yes
 PermitRootLogin yes
 ```

-You can use different less-privilege user as this instruction is for demo/purpose.
+You can use a less-privilege user as this instruction is for demo purpose.

 Restart the ssh service in the VM